Padafoxiaen/aiogrambot/README.md

 # Aiogrambot

-The special template to easily bots development based in [Aiogram 3](https://docs.aiogram.dev/en/latest/).
-Basicly the template was setup for beginners
+The special template to easily bots development based on [Aiogram 3](https://docs.aiogram.dev/en/latest/).
+Basically the template was setup for beginners

 # Starting
 - Just open the `.env.dist` file and rewrite it with your data